lisagjh/lisavanderhoorn.nl/src/content/projects/SIH-data.md

 ## Figuring Out the Code

-I started with reading through the existing codebase — how it fetches data, how the frontend uses it, what the structure looks like.
+I started with reading through the existing codebase; how it fetches data, how the frontend uses it, what the structure looks like.
 Then I checked out the new API and compared both datasets.
-Spoiler: they weren’t the same at all.
+I took some notes on this, the similarities and differences in the data.

 ![Notes I made while working on the data enrichment task](/public/blog-content/notes-sih-data.jpg)